verybluebird/MFE_coursework/README.md

   ```double mfe::u_t(double r, double z, double t){ } ```
   then calculate the right part of the differential equation and specify as
   ```double mfe::rightPart(int field, double r, double z, double t)	{}``` in **MFE** module.
 * Build and run **MFE** module.
 As a result you will have `q.txt` file where function values at grid nodes in different time layers are stored.
+When programm is tested on spesific desired function The calculation error is also output to the file.

 ## Data input